Split shipments: How to handle them with AI

 5 min read

 Having your customers’ orders shipped across two or more shipments is common for a lot of ecommerce brands.
+This practice is often referred to as 'split shipping' or 'partial shipment' in the industry.
 But they can create a headache if you are trying to deal with a WISMO (where is my order) customer service inquiry.
 Customer service agents have to dig in to see the whole order and find out what is happening with individual parts of the order.

 When would you have split shipments?